Why Is Human Resources Important? A Guide for Small Businesses

 - Affordable Care Act (ACA)

 The team will also need to ensure you have the required certifications and licenses in your locality.
 If you have enough employees, HR will need to source workers’ compensation insurance.
-All of these duties fall to your HR team to ensure compliance and keep up to date on any relevant legislation, which may require changes to your company policies.
+All these duties fall to your HR team to ensure compliance and keep up to date on any relevant legislation, which may require changes to your company policies.

 2. Hiring & Onboarding

-A core component of your HR team’s duties, finding the right candidates is crucial to fill open positions quickly and accurately.
+A core component of your HR team’s duties, finding the right candidates is crucial to filling open positions quickly and accurately.
 Following a structured hiring process will help your HR team find the right talent.
 Meanwhile, providing strong new hire training will leave a positive impression on the employee and set them up for success.

+Using tools like resume scanners and pre-employment tests, HR representatives ensure that candidates fit your needs as well as possible while also avoiding any legal pitfalls throughout the process.
 Also, whether HR conducts interviews or your hiring managers do, your HR team will at least track each stage and ensure interviewers aren’t asking illegal questions or succumbing to hiring bias.

 3. Employee Retention & Development